FREQUENTLY ASKED QUESTIONS

 From 1 April 2016, all travellers wishing to enter the US under the Visa Waiver Program will need to hold a passport with an integrated chip (an ePassport).
 From 21st January 2016 new rules will also exclude from the VWP most people who have travelled to Iran, Iraq, Sudan or Syria since 1 March 2011, and those who have dual nationality of these countries.
 This means that existing ESTAs could be revoked, and you will instead need to apply for a visa from the nearest US Embassy or Consulate.

 At the time of publication there is a USD$14 fee for the electronic approval (ESTA).
 Your ESTA will be valid for a period of two years, or until your passport expires.
 We recommend you carry your ESTA approval with you when you travel.

 Visas are not required by holders of UK, EU, Australian, New Zealand or US passports for the following countries: Canada, Costa Rica, Mexico, Guatemala, Belize, Honduras, Nicaragua , Panama.
 Other nationalities should consult the relevant embassy.

 For full information about applying for an ESTA, or eTA please read our visa requirements page.

 Do I need travel insurance?

 Yes.
 Insurance is compulsory on all TrekAmerica tours.
-We recommend you take our policy which has been specially created to cover all activities on our tours.
+We recommend you purchase our policy as soon as your booking has been confirmed which has been specially created to cover all activities on our tours.
 Our policy covers all residents within the EU.
 If you decide to arrange your own travel insurance please ensure your policy covers all optional activities you may wish to participate in as well as air rescue and repatriation.
 Also we strongly recommend cancellation and baggage coverage.

 What do I need to pack?